stoolball-england/stoolball-org-uk/Documentation/GettingStarted.md

 ```

 You can now use `View > Command Palette > IIS Express: Start Website` to open the Umbraco back office.

-## Managing secrets in config files

-`*.config` files sometimes need to contain secrets.
-You can use XDT transforms to add these to the relevant config file at deploy time using the [Umbraco Cloud per-environment naming convention](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/Config-Transforms/).

-Begin the filename with `Secret-` (for example `Secret-MyPassword.{config file name}.{environment}.xdt.config`) and commit it to the `.UmbracoCloud` repository, which is private.
-It will be copied into this application when you build.

 ## Managing redirects